jmoenig/AboutSnap/README.md

 ![spiral](img/spiral.png)

 Mastering recursion sets apart the computer scientists from the mere coders.
-With stack overflows out of the way there's nothing to stop you from inventing beautiful fractals oder recursing over large data sets.
+With stack overflows out of the way there's nothing to stop you from inventing beautiful fractals or recursing over large data sets.

 ![index_of](img/index_of.png)